Fort Carson: Notable former Fort Carson soldiers

-Census Designated Place
+Census-designated place

 The Fort Carson census-designated place (CDP) includes the developed portion of Fort Carson located in El Paso County, Colorado, United States.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
 The Colorado Springs post office (Zip Codes 80902 and 80913) serves Fort Carson postal addresses.
 At the 2020 United States census, the population of the Fort Carson CDP was 17,693.

 Geography

 The Fort Carson CDP has an area of 72.515 km2, including 0.075 km2 of water.

 Demographics

 The United States Census Bureau initially defined the Fort Carson CDP for the 1970 United States census.

 Education

 Fountain-Fort Carson School District 8 operates K-12 schools on post.
 Elementary schools on post are: